 The codes that will be billed for what Medicare actually defines as Medicare “telehealth services” will typically be standard E&M office visit codes (such as 99213, 99214) along with a telehealth place of service, and potentially a modifier (if required by commercial payers).

 A virtual check-in is a brief (5-10 minutes) communication initiated by the patient with a practitioner via telephone or other telecommunications device to determine if an office visit is needed.
 Virtual check-in’s do require an established patient relationship (seen by the provider within the last three years) which hasn’t been waived by CMS due to this public health emergency.
-A virtual check-in cannot be related to a medical visit within the previous seven days and does not lead to a medical visit within the next 24 hours (or soonest appointment available).
-The two virtual check-in codes are:
+A virtual check-in cannot be related to a medical visit within the previous seven days and does not lead to a medical visit within the next 24 hours (or the soonest appointment available).
+The virtual check-in codes are:

 - G2012: Brief communication technology-based service by a physician or other qualified health professional who can report evaluation and management services, provided to an established patient, not originating from a related E/M service provided within the previous seven days nor leading to an E/M service or procedure within the next 24 hours or soonest appointment available; 5-10 minutes or medical discussion